TanStack/table/docs/guide/column-defs.md

 Columns are uniquely identified with 3 strategies:

-- If defining a data column with an object key or array index, the same will be used to uniquely identify the column.
+- If defining an accessor column with an object key or array index, the same will be used to uniquely identify the column.
-- If defining a data column with an accessor function
+- If defining an accessor column with an accessor function
   - The columns `id` property will be used to uniquely identify the column OR
   - If a primitive `string` header is supplied, that header string will be used to uniquely identify the column